-Transfer of knowledge in the field of the history of English literature - from Old English literature to the Restoration period.
+Transfer of knowledge in the field of the history of English literature - from the Augustan period to the Victorian era.

 Developing the ability to critically analyze English literary texts, but also improving the ability to read secondary/critical sources in order to use them in the aforementioned analysis.